 - Listing your vacancies and internships on our Opportunities page

 - Promote yourself by sponsoring one of the towns large events; by donating prizes for events throughout the year; or by taking part – what about a round of golf for The Mayors Golf Day, or putting on a float in the annual carnival?
-Main events are listed below, or see this 2018 Event Calendar for information about other events throughout the year.
+Main events are listed below, or go to the ‘Festival & Events’ page for information about other events throughout the year.

 - Take part in our regular ‘Dress to Impress’ competition to tie your shop-window in with events and festivals taking part in the town.

 - Sponsor permanent infrastructure around the town, giving your brand publicity throughout the year.
 Current opportunities include: